Layblar/platform/docs/architecture.md

 **Preconditions** :

 - User verification is successful.

 **Postconditions** :

 - Household information is retrieved.

 **Collaborators** :

 - UserService::verifyUser()

-## Add Device to Household
+## Add Device to Household {adddevicetohousehold}

 **Description** : Add a device to a household.